openconfig/reference/rpc/gnmi/gnmi-commit-confirmed.md

 ### 3.2.2 Confirm

-Confirmation can be issued by setting `ConfirmRequest` as action in the extension.
-The value of `id` should be equivalent to the commit id of the on-going commit which needs confirmation.
+Confirmation can be issued by providing `ConfirmRequest` as action in the extension.
+The value of `id` should be equivalent to the `id` of the on-going commit.

-If the server is not waiting for a confirmation or if the value doesn’t match the on-going commit then FAILED_PRECONDITION or INVALID_ARGUMENT error is returned respectively.
+If the server is not waiting for confirmation or if the value doesn’t match the on-going commit then FAILED_PRECONDITION or INVALID_ARGUMENT error is returned respectively.

 ### 3.2.3 Cancel
-Cancellation can be issued by setting `CancelRequest` as action in the extension.
-The value of `id` should be equivalent to the commit id of the on-going commit which needs cancellation.
+Cancellation can be issued by providing `CancelRequest` as action in the extension.
+The value of `id` should be equivalent to the id of the on-going commit.

-If the server is not waiting for a cancellation or if the value doesn’t match the on-going commit then FAILED_PRECONDITION or INVALID_ARGUMENT error is returned respectively.
+If the server is not waiting for cancellation or if the value doesn’t match the on-going commit then FAILED_PRECONDITION or INVALID_ARGUMENT error is returned respectively.